Nsnsxone/NanoXone-XO-game-OS/README.md

-Made by NanoXone (R username :Suppakrid) game link https://www.roblox.com/games/17100288184/XO-Game-Beta -Main content is OX game
+Made by NanoXone (R username :Suppakrid) game link https://www.roblox.com/games/17100288184/XO-Game-Beta

+-Main content is OX game

--Them are main script to run the game.Another local script,UX ,UI -Another backend script is not open source yet.
+-Them are main script to run the game

+-Another backend script is not open source yet.

+-RemoteEvent required

+-No Matchmaking Service required

+-No DataStore required

+-No glitch and bug

+-Maximum players in server 2p

+-Best performance at low ping

-MIT License
+MIT License required

 Copyright © MIT